 For Pauli, writing was probably the most important form of expression.
 Pauli had written an amazing family memoir, Proud Shoes, which is kind of like the precursor to Roots — an extraordinary story of her own family, mainly in the 19th century — and then went on to finish her autobiography, which was extremely important to Pauli.

 AMY GOODMAN: Well, we’re going to have to leave it there, but people should begin to explore.
-Betsy West and Julie Cohen are the award-winning directors of the new documentary, My Name Is Pauli Murray, premiering at the Sundance Film Festival virtually this weekend.
+Julie Cohen and Betsy West are the award-winning directors of the new documentary, My Name Is Pauli Murray, premiering at the Sundance Film Festival virtually this weekend.
 Thanks also to Dolores Chandler, the former coordinator of the Pauli Murray Center in Durham, featured in the film.

 That does it for our broadcast.
 Democracy Now! produced with Renée Feltz, Mike Burke, Deena Guzder, Libby Rainey, Nermeen Shaikh, María Taracena, Carla Wills, Tami Woronoff, Charina Nadura, Sam Alcoff, Tey-Marie Astudillo, John Hamilton, Robby Karran, Hany Massoud and Adriano Contreras.
 Special thanks to Julie Crosby and Becca Staley.
 I’m Amy Goodman.
 Be safe.
 Wear a mask.